EVerest/everest-core/README.md

 # everest-core

-This is the main part of EVerest containing the actual charge controller logic included in a large set of modules
+This is the main part of EVerest containing the actual charge controller logic included in a large set of modules.

 All documentation and the issue tracking can be found in our main repository here: https://github.com/EVerest/everest